20+ Cozy Christmas Eve Dinner Ideas

 Perfect Roast Turkey

-First-time Thanksgiving hosts, don’t fear: We’ve got the perfect simple, yet doable turkey recipe that also happens to be super delicious.
+If you want to have a little bit fancier Christmas Eve, roast turkey is always a good choice, and this recipe will ensure success!
 The bird comes out moist (Butterball turkeys are pre-brined, saving first-time roasters some serious time and cooking space) with a delectably crispy, brown skin.
 There’s a bit of butter involved, so wear disposable gloves while you’re rubbing it all over the outside of the bird.
 The turkey's temperature will rise as it rests, meaning that the entire bird will be at least 165°F by the time it's ready to eat.

 Smoked Turkey with Herb Rub

 This is the only smoked turkey recipe you will ever need.
-The herb brine brings all the wonderful flavors of the Holidays: Thyme, Rosemary and Sage, all made for turkey, with a balancing sweetness from the light brown sugar and the perfect amount of salt to round it all out.
+The herb brine brings all the wonderful flavors of the holidays: thyme, rosemary and sage, all made for turkey, with a balancing sweetness from the light brown sugar and the perfect amount of salt to round it all out.
 Dry-brine the turkey and let it sit, uncovered, in the refrigerator to dry out the skin so that it crisps up and turns deep amber when cooked.
-After the turkey is brined, carefully loosen the skin and rub softened butter underneath.
-This is the key to juicy, full-flavored meat.
-We suggest hickory chips to give the smoke a classic flavor.
-Turkey is safe to eat when the thickest portion reaches 165˚F, but that’s not the temperature to look for when the bird is still on the smoker.
-Instead, remove the turkey at 155˚F, and cover loosely with foil.
-The meat will continue to “cook” as it rests and will remain tender and juicy.

 Crock Pot Easy Pot Roast